EimaMei/HPL/README.md

-# What is HCL?
+# What is HPL?
-The HOI4 Coding Language (HCL) is a high-level interpreter programming language for HOI4 that is set to make HOI4 scripting much better, while also adding a bunch of new features to make HOI4 programming enjoyable.
+The HOI4 Programming Language (HPL) is a high-level interpreter programming language for HOI4 that is set to make HOI4 scripting much better, while also adding a bunch of new features to make HOI4 programming enjoyable.

-# Why HCL?
+# Why HPL?
 Because the current HOI4 scripting "language" lacks very basic programming features (which makes the code more ugly and longer), overcomplicates things for the sake of simplicity, always breaks when a new DLC launches and is just generally not fun to program in.
 This is why I always refer to the current HOI4 coding as "scripting", as its very basic and lacks the many features that programmer like myself take for granted.

 The solution to this?
 Create an actual programming language designed for HOI4 coders.
-HCL will attempt to fix all of these issues by doing the following:
+HPL will attempt to fix all of these issues by doing the following:
 - Implement basic language features that many modern languages have (structures, loops etc).
 - Rework the syntax of the HOI4 scripting language to make it more C-based.
 - Make the elements of HOI4 modding easier to implement (automatically converting images to `.dds`, resizing flags to the correct size and format, make `if` statements and variables behave like how they do in proper languages, and so on)
 - Have proper error checking when building code so that mods don't have thousands of errors/crash at startup.
 - Enforcing stability so that code doesn't break each time a new DLC releases.

-# Current status of HCL
+# Current status of HPL
-Currently HCL is ***very*** expiremental, as such bugs should be expected and reported.
-However it now already has quite a few basic language features to toy around with, as well as the ability to use `libpdx.hcl` to ouput a few pieces of HOI4 code.
+Currently HPL is ***very*** expiremental, as such bugs should be expected and reported.
+However it now already has quite a few basic language features to toy around with, as well as the ability to use `libpdx.hpl` to ouput a few pieces of HOI4 code.
 With enough time (months, maybe a year or two?) it'll be stable enough for normal use cases for mods (hell, maybe even for full-scale productions but I don't expect that anytime soon, if at all).
 # Current roadmap
 ## Step 1: Building the base code
 Currently the language is barely done and it'll take awhile before any random modder will be able to use it without encountering some bug/unimplemented HOI4 functions.
 As such, these basic features must be implemented: